idealparable/BibleQ/!PageTemplate.md

 Bible quotes may be from [World English Bible Public domain version (WEBP)](https://ebible.org/web/GEN01.htm), or [Legacy Standard Bible (LSB)](https://www.blueletterbible.org/lsb/gen/1/1) (links will usually be to LSB on Blue Letter Bible (BLB)).

 **Bible quotes may be enclosed in slashes** without spaces (e.g. /In the beginning.../), preserving existing quote marks.
-Slashes wih spaces may go between parallel quotes / fragments / cites / etc.
+Slashes with spaces may go between parallel quotes / fragments / cites / etc.

 Extrabiblical quotes may be enclosed in "\|" (pipe) characters (example \|...the founder of the name...\|).